JimboCee/JamesDipaliSocial/README.md

 _Recent Changes_

 To Do:
-- Replace table feed with user feed 60%
+- Replace table feed with user feed 100%
-- Reroute user id, post and engagement metrics from table to fit within cards on feed
+- Reroute user id, post and engagement metrics from table to fit within cards on feed 50%
+- Background CSS and styling 0% -> 100%)